rockem/busypie/README.md

 BusyPie will help you to do busy waiting easily and expressively.

 ## Installation
-To install using pip
+To install it using pip
 ```shell script
 python -m pip install busypie
 ```
-To include it in requirements.txt file add:
+To include it in *requirements.txt* file add
 ```text
 busypie==0.1
 ```